Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 **Eclipse** is a multi-language software development platform comprising an IDE and a plug-in system to extend it.
-It is written primarily in Java and is used to develop applications in this language and, by means of the various plug-ins, in other languages as well — C/C++, Cobol, Python, Perl, PHP and more.
+It is written primarily in Java and is used to develop applications in this language and, by means of the various plug-ins, in other languages as well as C/C++, Cobol, Python, Perl, PHP and more.

 This document describes configuration of Selenium-RC with Eclipse -
 Version: 3.3.0.
 (Europa Release).
 It should not be too different for higher